Skip Navigation

 • Provide wraparound services in areas of the state most in need of additional support for their students.

-SET STATEWIDE TRAUMA-INFORMED PRACTICES STANDARDS
+SET TRAUMA-INFORMED PRACTICES STANDARDS

-• Require districts to develop trauma-informed practice plans that prioritize a whole-child approach in and out of the classroom.
+• Require districts to develop trauma-informed practice plans that prioritize a whole-child approach in

 Advocating strong public schools for every student and every public school employee